gleam-lang/website/cheatsheets/gleam-for-go-users.md

 #### Gleam

-The case operator is a top level construct in Gleam:
+In Gleam, the case expression is similar in concept:

 ```gleam
 case some_number {